Let's talk about some stuff that does it make people feel very comfortable-complex disasters.

 - Preparing for Complex Disasters

-Complex disasters are an unpleasant thought and an important one to have none-the-less.
-It’s by considering complex disasters from a “what-if?” mindset, that allows all of us to already be one step ahead of the complex disaster if and when it happens.
+Complex disasters are an unpleasant thought, yet an important one to have none-the-less.
+Considering complex disasters from a “what-if?” mindset allows us to be one step ahead of the complex disaster if and when it happens.

 When it rains, it pours.
-And if we are not on our game, we won't be ready when a complex disaster happens.
+If we are not on our game, we won't be ready when a complex disaster happens.

 A complex disaster is a disaster or series of disasters that includes one or more types of disasters.

 For example, we get hit with an earthquake while we have a supervolcano eruption or an MP when an earthquake happens.
-It is important to talk about this because we tend not to want to think about other disasters when we're living in the middle of one.
+It is important to talk about these scenarios because we tend not to want to think about other disasters when we're living in the middle of one.

 I look at disasters in two types: